freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/use-headings-to-show-hierarchical-relationships-of-content.english.md

 ## Instructions
 <section id='instructions'>
 Camper Cat wants a page on his site dedicated to becoming a ninja.
 Help him fix the headings so his markup gives semantic meaning to the content, and shows the proper parent-child relationships of his sections.
 Change all the <code>h5</code> tags to the proper heading level to indicate they are subsections of the <code>h2</code> ones.
+Use <code>h3</code> tags for the purpose.
 </section>

 ## Tests